Detwiler's to enlarge farm market in Venice

 Businews Columnist

-Work is underway to enlarge Detwiler’s Farm Market, 1250 U.S. 41 Bypass, Venice, across from Regency Square.
+VENICE — Work is underway to enlarge Detwiler’s Farm Market, 1250 U.S. 41 Bypass, Venice.

 Demand for its fresh vegetables and fruit, meats, fish, baked goods and other products has grown considerably since the market opened in a portion of the 47,000-square-foot building, which was built in 1974.